 Experts have been looking for this site for at least 20 years, says Kate Clifford Larson, a Tubman biographer.
 Before the search for Ben Ross’s cabin began along Harrisville Road, there was a misconception that Tubman had been born in nearby Bucktown.
 Local papers in another nearby town, Cambridge, had reported on Tubman’s roots in the 1940s, but a 1943 biography by Earl Conrad placed her birthplace in Bucktown, and the town began claiming her as a daughter, Larson says.
 That idea lost traction when researchers found a note in the account record of the Thompson family, who enslaved Ross, indicating that they had hired a midwife to help deliver a child in 1822—presumably Araminta.
 Court records from the 1850s also set Tubman’s birthplace on the Thompson plantation; she and her mother would be enslaved by the Brodess family, who hadn’t yet moved to Bucktown.
 “It’s a fascinating study about how memory shifts when certain people become empowered to tell their version of the story,” Larson says.
 For years, the former Thompson land was privately owned.
 Now, much is government-owned—the current search covered land managed by the U.S. Fish and Wildlife Service—and deed-mapping efforts are ramping up, as is work to map census records of enslaved and free Black residents.

 Over two weeks, Schablitsky’s team unearthed several compelling artifacts, but no definitive proof of the Ross cabin, so they plan to look again in the spring.
+(Update: In April 2021, Schablitsky’s crew announced that they found what they believe to be the cabin site, based on the presence of artifacts including brick and a smattering of pottery sherds splashed with period-appropriate glazes.)
 Eventually, Larson hopes researchers will also look for more slave cabins nearby—including one where Tubman may have been born—which were likely closer to the original Thompson house, she says.

 Finding Ross’s cabin could enrich the stories told about Tubman’s life and the place she came from.
 “It’s not just about Harriet Tubman—it’s about the communities that helped raise her, educate her, keep her secrets,” Larson says.
 “Reading the landscape, night sky, marshes—she learned that from the communities there.”
 It could also be a boost to current neighbors, Johnson says, particularly if the cabin becomes an interpreted site that attracts visitors.
 “The people who enslaved African Americans thought of Harriet as being a crook or a thief.
 Because she helped people in this area run from slavery, we weren’t taught about her in school,” says Johnson, who has helped restore a one-room school for Black students dating to the 1860s in Cambridge.
 “I found so much out about her as an adult.
 If the cabin was found, it would do a lot for tourism and Dorchester County.”